-- Matters affecting the health, safety, or welfare of clients. - Situations of abuse or neglect. - A disregard of client rights. - The deaths and serious injuries of clients. - Policies and practices that diminish client dignity or independence. - their effect on services to clients.
+- Matters affecting the health, safety, or welfare of clients. - Situations of abuse or neglect. - A disregard of client rights. - The deaths and serious iniuries of - The deaths and serious injuries of clients. - The quality of services provided.
+Policies and mactices that diminish cli - Policies and practices that diminish client dignity or independence. - Laws or rules, their interpretation and their effect on services to clients.